Raagh/orders-processing-service/README.md

 # Orders Processing Service

-The `Orders Processing Service` is a basic CRUD ASP.net core application that connects with MongoDB as requested for this interview.
+The `Orders Processing Service` is a basic CRUD ASP.net core application that connects with MongoDB that was requested as a coding task during an interview process.
 It displays a simple scenario where you can add/update/delete/retrieve orders in a business application.

 `Order Model`